 Recent years has seen David Baddiel establish his name as a solo comedian with his first two major comedy shows in over 10 years, playing in the West End, as well as becoming an acclaimed children’s writer with his book’s The Parent Agency and The Person Controller.

-David Baddiel’s My Family – Not The Sitcom has its new run at the Vaudeville Theatre in London which began on 12th September 2016 and is set to be just as popular as the first.
-The show is set to run for a strictly limited period until the 15th October 2016, so don’t miss out and get your tickets now.
+David Baddiel’s My Family – Not The Sitcom has its new run at the Playhouse Theatre in London which began on 28th March 2017 and is just as popular as the first.
+The show is set to run for a strictly limited period until the 3rd June 2017, so don’t miss out and get your tickets now.

 Who Should See It?A touching and hilarious show, David Baddiel - My Family: Not The Sitcom is a perfect night out for anyone wanting a good laugh.